 Students are also given the opportunity to file a complaint or give positive feedback with their respective representatives, this is either done verbally or in writing.
 Representatives will then inform the Head Teacher or Academic Director who will then review the concern.
 The Head Teacher/Academic Director will consult with the involved parties; possibly with the Student Representative or Instructor as well if communication between the parties is impaired.
 A resolution or decision will be made with the assistance of the Campus Manager, CEO or other member of management, if necessary.
 All upper management have an open-door policy and often-times students will relay their concerns directly to either the Campus Manager or Academic Director.
 In such instances, the Campus Manager or Academic Director will personally handle and resolve such complaints.

-If any grievances cannot be worked out directly with LASC, students are informed of their right to call, complete an online form, or write to the Bureau for Private Postsecondary Education or ACCET's Chair, Complaint Review Committee detailed in the next two sections.
+If any grievances cannot be worked out directly with LASC, students are informed of their right to call, complete an online form, or write to ACCET's Chair, Complaint Review Committee detailed in the next section.

 ACCET